phoddie/node-red-mcu/readme.md

 ### Runtime
 - [ ] Align runtime behavior and APIs with Node-RED as much as practical.
 This would benefit from assistance from developers familiar with Node-RED.
-- [ ] Messages sent between nodes should be sent asynchronously to avoid JavaScript stack overflows on long chains of nodes (what does Node-RED do here?)
+- [ ] Should messages sent between nodes should be sent asynchronously to avoid JavaScript stack overflows on long chains of nodes (what does Node-RED do here?)
 - [ ] Implement support to instantiate nodes from a [Mod](https://github.com/Moddable-OpenSource/moddable/blob/public/documentation/xs/mods.md).
 This would allow updated flows to be installed on embedded devices in seconds.

 ### Nodes